flexseth/bioboxfinal/README.md

 `

 ### Import posts, map to authors
+Back in the Site Shell for this Local site...
+- Install WordPress Importer
+- Please use the Twenty Twentytwo theme when importing `wp plugin install wordpress-importer --activate`
 `wp import import.xml --authors="create"`
-Please use the Twenty Twentytwo theme when importing

 If for some reason the import doesn't work correctly, please create users Brian Gardner, Nathan Rice, and an admin.
 Put in names and bios, official